lyndaoleary/docker-api-docs/source/includes/install.md

-# Installation
+# Installation on Debian

-## Debian
 Debian 8 comes with a 3.16.0 Linux kernel, the `docker.io` package can be found in the `jessie-backports` repository.
-Reasoning behind this can be found [here](https://lists.debian.org/debian-release/2015/03/msg00685.html).
-Instructions how to enable the backports repository can be found [here](http://backports.debian.org/Instructions/).
+View reasoning behind this [here](https://lists.debian.org/debian-release/2015/03/msg00685.html).
+View instructions on how to enable the backports repository [here](http://backports.debian.org/Instructions/).

 <aside class="warning">
 Debian contains a much older KDE3/GNOME2 package called ``docker``, so the package and the executable are called ``docker.io``.
 </aside>

-### Installation Steps
+###Installation

-Make sure you enabled the `jessie-backports` repository, as stated above.
+* Make sure you enabled the `jessie-backports` repository, as stated above.

-Ensure apt sources are up-to-date:

-    `$ sudo apt-get update`
+* Ensure apt sources are up-to-date: `$ sudo apt-get update`

-Install the `docker.io` package:

-    `$ sudo apt-get install docker.io`
+* Install the `docker.io` package: `$ sudo apt-get install docker.io`

-To verify that everything has worked as expected:

-    `$ sudo docker run --rm hello-world`
+* Verify that everything has worked as expected: `$ sudo docker run --rm hello-world`

 This command downloads and runs the `hello-world` image in a container.
 When the container runs, it prints an informational message.
 Then, it exits.